algorandfoundation/algokit-utils-ts/docs/code/classes/types_algorand_client.AlgorandClient.md

 ▸ **setSignerFromAccount**(`account`): [`AlgorandClient`](types_algorand_client.AlgorandClient.md)

-Tracks the given account for later signing.
+Tracks the given account (object that encapsulates an address and a signer) for later signing.

 #### Parameters